oscar-martin/hbase-docker/README.md

 ===============

-This configuration builds a docker container to run HBase (with embedded Zookeeper) running on the files inside the container.
+This configuration builds a docker container to run HBase (with embedded Zookeeper) in Standalone mode which data are located locally in your host.

 NOTE
 ----

 This is a fork from https://github.com/dajobe/hbase-docker which adds docker-machine and docker-compose tools to the recipe.
+It uses a container with "host" network option to avoid accessing problems with dynamic ports open during the normal HBASE use.

 Create local VM where to run HBASE on
 -------------------------------------

-    $ docker-machine create -d virtualbox --virtualbox-memory 4096 --virtualbox-boot2docker-url=https://github.com/boot2docker/boot2docker/releases/download/v1.9.0/boot2docker.iso dm-test
+    $ docker-machine create -d virtualbox --virtualbox-memory 4096 --virtualbox-boot2docker-url=https://github.com/boot2docker/boot2docker/releases/download/v1.9.0/boot2docker.iso localvm

 I am using 1.9.0 image due to a bug found with the 1.9.1 image (https://github.com/docker/docker/issues/18180).
 You can use the VM name that you like.
-I used `dm-test`.
-If you changed it, you need to change it also in the next commands in this guide.
 Once the VM is created, setup the environment variables to connect your current command line session to the docker engine running in the new VM:

-    $ eval `docker-machine env dm-test`
+    $ eval `docker-machine env localvm`

+So you are one step away yet to configure your host to be able to work with HBASE from your host.
+Your `/etc/hosts` and the one running inside the VM you just created must be updated to be able to resolve the hostname properly when.
+For such a thing, I created a shell script that takes care of it:

+    $ ./prepare-localenv.sh

+This script will add a new entry (or update in case it already exists) in your `/etc/hosts` with the name `hbase-docker` resolving to the IP address of the VM created previously.
+This step will ask you for the root password.
+It also updates the VM's `/etc/hosts` with the same entry.
+That hostname (`hbase-docker`) will be the hostname to use when connecting to the HBASE server.
+Internally, it uses `DOCKER_MACHINE_NAME` variable to know the VM to update.

 Run HBASE